martin-dold/smartMug/README.md

 The case itself has a bottom part, where all the components are mounted.
 The mounted elements are:
 - Load Cell
-- Adafruit Huzzah ESP8266 Microcontroller
+- Adafruit Huzzah ESP8266 microcontroller
 - Hx711 ADC and Amplifier
 - RGB LED
 - Battery case for AA batteries.